emberjs/website/source/blog/2018-10-26-the-ember-times-issue-70.md

 G'day, Emberistas! 🐹

-This week we have an Ember standard for i18n 🌍, more convenient **transitions** through your Ember apps with the **new Router Helpers & Element Modifiers RFC**, artisan ☕️ deprecations for **setting** your **component managers**, an exciting new Readers' Question 🤔 on the future of controllers, using GraphQL in Ember 💥, and more!
+This week we have an Ember standard for i18n 🌍, more convenient **transitions** through your Ember apps with the **new Router Helpers & Element Modifiers RFC**, artisan ☕️ deprecations for **setting** your **component managers**, a **new version of Ember**, an exciting new Readers' Question 🤔 on the future of controllers, using GraphQL in Ember 💥, and more!

 ---